 - Recycle paper, glass, cardboard, printer toner, plastics and tin cans

 - Monitor our energy (heat, electricity, lighting and water) usage and encourage staff and student officers not the waste energy

 - Keep travel costs down and try to use public transport where we can

 - Use 100% Fairtrade tea / coffee at meetings

-- Banned bottle-fed water coolers and give free tap water to you to drink in The Kitchen (on the Ground Floor)
+- Banned bottle-fed water coolers and give free tap water to you to drink in The SU Lounge.

 - Do not use bleach for cleaning